'The Last of Us 2' release date delay, trailer, plot, and what to know

 Is There a Trailer for The Last of Us: Part II?

 The Last of Us: Part II was first confirmed during the 2016 PlayStation Experience with a teaser trailer featuring Ellie.
 The second teaser, featuring mostly new characters, was unveiled during 2017 Paris Games Week.
 The most extensive look at the game came during E3 2018 with a gameplay reveal trailer that included a cutscene from presumably fairly early in the game.

 None of these promotional videos really count as a legitimate trailer of any kind, but they do offer an exciting introductory look at what the game will offer.
 Hopefully, we’ll learn more soon, but with Sony skipping E3 entirely in 2019, but the official PlayStation YouTube account has a playlist with plenty of footage and interviews to whet your appetite.

-The Last of Us: Part II might come out later in 2019 exclusively for the Sony PlayStation 4.
+The Last of Us: Part II will likely arrive in 2020 exclusively for the Sony PlayStation 4.